SamLangTen/JNUnCov2019Checkin/README.md

 # JNU nCov2019 Check-in

+The pandemic came an end and stuhealth is down.

-This program is used for JNU Student's Daily Health Check-in for COVID19.
+~This program is used for JNU Student's Daily Health Check-in for COVID19.~

 ## Warning